Aliases for MCCC1 Gene

 GeneCards Summary for MCCC1 Gene

 MCCC1 (Methylcrotonoyl-CoA Carboxylase 1) is a Protein Coding gene.
 Diseases associated with MCCC1 include 3-Methylcrotonyl-Coa Carboxylase 1 Deficiency and 3-Methylcrotonyl-Coa Carboxylase Deficiency.
-Among its related pathways are Viral mRNA Translation and Metabolism.
+Among its related pathways are Valine, leucine and isoleucine degradation and Metabolism of water-soluble vitamins and cofactors.
 Gene Ontology (GO) annotations related to this gene include ligase activity and D-alanine-D-alanine ligase activity.
 An important paralog of this gene is PCCA.

 Biotin-attachment subunit of the 3-methylcrotonyl-CoA carboxylase, an enzyme that catalyzes the conversion of 3-methylcrotonyl-CoA to 3-methylglutaconyl-CoA, a critical step for leucine and isovaleric acid catabolism.